sebastiancarlos/beachpatrol/README.md

 ### Why JavaScript/Node.js instead of Python?

-While Python is a popular language for web automation, we decided for JavaScript to enable code sharing with the web extension.
+While Python is a popular language for web automation, we decided for JavaScript to enable code sharing with the browser extension.

 ### Writing Playwright scripts for every task takes too long.